 An important area of debate was how the site would interact with search engines and handle organic vs. paid traffic.
 Understanding what sections we wanted indexed and discovered vs. what sections should be behind authentication was key to making technical decisions and structuring the layout of the product.

-Throughout the Discovery Sprint, we focused on defining requirements—suggesting programming languages and frameworks, discussing tradeoffs between microservice and monolithic design, and evaluating third party tools.
+Throughout the Product Strategy Sprint, we focused on defining requirements—suggesting programming languages and frameworks, discussing tradeoffs between microservice and monolithic design, and evaluating third party tools.

 Developing Roon’s ideal data model required custom data types to balance a complex relationship between multiple user personas.
 We defined URL patterns, API endpoints, and permission rules to expose and control the access of this data.